KatkamRavali/React-course/README.md

 ## Jsx - what is Jsx ?
 * Jsx - it's a system extension for javascript that looks like html
 * Jsx allows you to write html code in javascript files.
 It's really simplifies the process of creating interactive web pages.
 Make it more cleaner and readable.

+## DOM - What is DOM ?
+* DOM is a document object model.
+The DOM is needed to organize and access elements on a webpage
+* It is a javascript object that contains all the elements you have in the html, like paragraph, links, lists and others.
+* DOM is a tree representation which contains the all elements you have in an html.
+* DOM allows you to use javascript to find, add, update and delete elements without reloading the page.